Things to do in London in 4 days

 Finally, if you love musicals, this is the perfect area to attend some of the best musicals in London.

-Day 3: the most complete tour, with the Tower of London, St. Paul's Cathedral and two of the city's most renowned museums.
+Day 3: Visit the Tower of London, St. Paul's Cathedral and museums in London

-When you travel to a new city you usually need a couple of days to familiarize yourself with it and get to know aspects such as the best way to take the London Underground or what activities you can do at night in London.
+When traveling to a new city you usually need a couple of days to familiarize yourself with it and get to know aspects such as the best way to take the London Underground or what activities you can do at night in London.

-With this prior knowledge, the third day's tour is possibly the most comprehensive of the ones taken and includes visits such as the Tower of London and St. Paul's Cathedral.
+With this prior knowledge, the third day's tour is possibly the most comprehensive of those taken and includes visits such as the Tower of London and St. Paul's Cathedral.

 Tower of London

-On the other side of the bridge is the Tower of London, a fortress that keeps horrible stories inside.
+On the other side of the bridge is the Tower of London, a fortress that holds horrifying stories inside.
 To begin with, this tower was for more than 900 years a prison where all those accused of offending the Crown were locked up.
-Some died there because of torture or the poor conditions of the prison, while others were executed not before also being tortured.
+Some died there because of torture or poor prison conditions, while others were executed but not before being tortured.

 St. Paul's Cathedral